Jumping Ship: Why Cleveland and other midwest cities are declining in population

 The city to see the worst of this phenomenon is Detroit which had a population of 1.85 million in 1950 as opposed to a U.S. Census count of 639,777 residents in 2020, a decrease of over 1.2 million residents or 65% of its original population.

-This phenomenon is known as the Rust Belt.
-Brittanica defines this region as the country’s formal manufacturing, steelmaking.
-And coal-producing heartland before seeing a dramatic decline in industry and population.
+This region is known as the Rust Belt.
+Brittanica defines this region as the country’s former manufacturing, steelmaking, and coal-producing heartland before seeing a dramatic decline in industry and population.
 Today, many of these former industrial cities have high rates of unemployment, poverty, decay, and population loss.

 Yet not all cities in the Rust Belt are struggling.
 Columbus is an almost reverse population trend from Cleveland, with the city’s population increasing from 375,901 residents in 1950 to 905,748 residents in 2020, making it one of the fastest-growing cities in the United States.